RoshniSingh101/Version-Control-Group-Exercise/README.md

 Names: Eesha, Jess, Roshni

 ## Program Function
-Our program prompts a user for their name.
-The program then prompts the user for their favorite movie.
-Finally, the program outputs the user's name and asks if they would they would to watch their favorite movie.
+Our program relays out an ask for the user to watch a movie together.
+The first two lines of code take in input.
+Specifically, the first will ask for the name of the user with the variable storage called "name".
+After the user has complied, the next ask will be what their favorite movie is with the variable storage called "favMovie".
+The last line relays out a print of "Hey (name), do you want to watch a movie together?"

+Example of input code:
+name = input("What is your name? ")